geopython/pywps/docs/deployment.rst

 Deployment to a production server
 =================================

-PyWPS consists from 2 main parts: PyWPS :py:class:`pywps.app.Service` and the :py:module:`pywps.queue`
+PyWPS consists from two main parts:
+* PyWPS :py:class:`pywps.app.Service` the main process to accept client requests,

-The second part is :py:module:`pywps.queue` - a Service, which is running as background process, responsible for calling of the stored requests in the asynchronous mode.
+* :py:module:`pywps.queue` responsible for calling the stored requests in the asynchronous mode.

 --------------
 Service module